Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Online Noisy Tensor Completion

-By choosing a large enough constant $C_m>0$ such that the first term becomes negligible, we obtain an estimator with the error bound $\tilde{O}_m(\sigma^2 \cdot T^{-1}\dof)$, which is minimax optimal up to a logarithmic factor \citep{xia2021statistically}.
+which is minimax optimal up to a logarithmic factor \citep{xia2021statistically}.
 A surprising theoretical benefit of online algorithm for noisy tensor completion is that one can easily derive the {\it entry-wise} error rate, which is usually much more challenging yet practically useful.
-The existing literature of offline noisy matrix/tensor completion \citep{cai2019nonconvex, chen2021bridging} often resort to the rather complicated leave-one-out analysis framework to establish the entry-wise error rate.
-Blessed with the online nature of oRGrad, we can apply martingale techniques and easily derive a sharp upper bound for the entry-wise error.
-Similarly, by choosing $\eta\asymp C_mT^{-1}\log d_{\submax}$ for a large enough constant $C_m>0$ depending only on $m$, eq. (\ref{eq:thm:TC-entry}) implies the following entry-wise error bound:
+The existing literature on offline noisy matrix/tensor completion \citep{cai2019nonconvex, chen2021bridging} often resorts to the rather complicated leave-one-out analysis framework to establish the entry-wise error rate.
+Benefited from the online nature of oRGrad, we can apply martingale techniques and derive a sharp upper bound for the entry-wise error.
+Indeed, oRGrad outputs an estimator with a sup-norm error rate

-implying that the entry-wise error is approximately $1/d^{\ast}$ of the Frobenius-norm error, i.e., the error of $\bcalT_T-\bcalT^{\ast}$ is evenly spread overall all the entries.
-Another technical benefit of online algorithm is the free of trimming.
+suggesting that the entry-wise error is approximately $1/d^{\ast}$ of the Frobenius-norm error.
+A technical benefit of online algorithm is that it does not require trimming.
 Maintaining the incoherence condition is crucial in analyzing the convergence of tensor completion algorithms.
-Most existing literature (except \cite{cai2019nonconvex, chen2021bridging} which directly prove that the incoherence condition holds using the leave-one-out analysis) apply an additional trimming procedure to ensure the incoherence property.
-Interestingly, we can take advantage of the martingale techniques and easily prove the incoherence property during the update of the oRGrad algorithm.
+Most existing literature (except \cite{cai2019nonconvex, chen2021bridging}) applies an additional trimming procedure to ensure the incoherence property.
+Interestingly, we can take advantage of martingale techniques and prove the incoherence property during the update of the oRGrad algorithm.

-In summary, Theorem~\ref{thm:localrefinement:completion} highlights the statistical benefits of online algorithms for noisy tensor completion beyond their typical benefits in terms of storage and computational efficiency.